celery/celery/docs/userguide/workers.rst

 for example from closed source C extensions.

-The option can be set using the workers :option:`--maxmemperchild <celery worker --maxmemperchild>` argument or using the :setting:`worker_max_memory_per_child` setting.
+The option can be set using the workers :option:`--max-memory-per-child <celery worker --max-memory-per-child>` argument or using the :setting:`worker_max_memory_per_child` setting.

 .. _worker-queues: